 - Leyland Cypress

-Before bringing the greenery inside, soak them in water overnight to rehydrate them.
+Before bringing the greenery inside, soak in water overnight to rehydrate them.
 Commercial sprays are available that can be used to provide some fire resistance.

 Safety for Children & Pets